August 20, 2017

 - The latest Windows Service Installer for Tomcat 8.5.x from Apache Tomcat

-- Files from the i-lign application download - ROOT.war (available by contacting firstname.lastname@example.org), INHOUSE.context.xml (available at the bottom of this page).
+- Files from the i-lign application download - ROOT.war and INHOUSE.context.xml (available by contacting firstname.lastname@example.org).

 - The connection information for your i-lign database (ie server hostname, port number, user name, password)